 A key part of the work that Growing Nations carry out at their demonstration farm is research & development of Conservation Agriculture (CA) techniques and best practices which can help farmers across Lesotho and beyond.
 This includes the testing and development of equipment.

 Between 2013 & 2015 Growing Nations developed a 'No-till Rotary Punch Planter for Women' in conjunction with Eden Equip with funding from the Bill & Melinda Gates Foundation..

 The objective of the planter was to adhere to Conservation Agriculture (CA) or No-till principles and be designed specifically to enable women in Africa to take control of the planting of their own fields, reducing time spent planting, the effort required to plant using CA techniques and allowing timely planting of crops.

 The idea of a rotary punch planter is not a new one, with a similar product having been product having been designed in Malawi in the 1970's and commecially produced for a short period in the 1980's/90's in Nigeria.
 The early designs of the planter were however beset with problems surrounding the seed metering unit and planters were never produced on a large scale across Africa.

-Over the past 18 months the planter has been adapted & tested in 7 different countries across southern Africa.
-Further changes were made to the planter in August/September 2014 and the latest version of the planter has been produced in limited number to test the market.
+During the 2 year project a prototype planter was produced & adapted, before being tested in 7 different countries across southern Africa.
+Further changes were made to the planter in August/September 2014 and 50 planters were produced at the end of the project to test the market.
 The planter meets the majority of the objectives set in that it is usable by women farmers, culturally acceptable across Southern Africa (for men & women), allows women to take control of their own fields and reduces the reliance on others (men & tractor/plough/oxen owners).
 It is easy to use & maintain and significantly reduces planting time and effort, allowing farmers to adopt CA methods more easily.

 Initial Designs P1-P3 Pre-field testing